TheCloudTheory/Blog/site/content/posts/AnotherInfamousCaseOfErrorHandlingInAzureResourceManager.md

 The problem is, that the error itself is quite vague - it doesn't tell us which resource is actually invalid.
 Instead, it provides some information about location of invalid object, but as we're using Azure Bicep, this information is still useless.
 Additional challenge when debugging such error is the fact, that it happens _before_ deployment is created.
 This simply means, that we cannot easily check the generated JSON and need to build it manually.

 ## Building ARM template from Bicep file
 Bicep CLI comes with some additional and useful feature.
-One of those is Bicep to ARM Template transpilation, which can be performed using the following command:
+One of those is Bicep to ARM Template compilation, which can be performed using the following command:
 ```
 az bicep build --file <file-path> // Azure CLI
 bicep build --file <file-path> // Bicep CLI
 ```
 When one of those commands completes, it'll create a generated ARM Template based on your Bicep file.
 Once you access it, you'll notice, that the line number reported in the error message, may be actually useful:
 ![transpiled_bicep_file](/images/1_1.PNG)
 This wasn't so bad!
-One additional step and we're already able to spot an error.
+One additional step, and we're already able to spot an error.
 However, what will happen if we complicate our deployment by using another scope?

 ## Deploying on a subscription level
 With Azure Resource Manager you have a couple of different deployment scopes at your service.
 In the previous section we used a default scope (resource group), which is a quite common scenario used in both small and big projects.
 Changing the scope affects both the way how we write code for infrastructure and how deployments are performed technically.
 If we decide, that we deploy our code on e.g. a subscription level, we need to redesign it: